 What is a phylum and how do scientists classify living things into groups?
 Students will make observations and investigations either with live marine invertebrates, or with specimens and a squid dissection, in order to complete a scientific taxonomy exercise through patterns that emerge.
 Educators have the option to focus on classification of live marine invertebrates, an in-depth dissection of a squid, or combine both to create a full 90-minute immersive lab experience.

-CT River Freshwater Ecosystems
+Option 1: CT River Freshwater Ecosystems

-Long Island Sound Estuarine Ecosystem
+Option 2: Long Island Sound Estuarine Ecosystem

-Whether it is taking on the role of a member of our marine animal stranding team to diagnose a sick seal or an aquarium researcher working with population genetics to ensure the survival of a species, each Science in Action program will immerse your students in real world marine science careers.
+Whether it is taking on the role of a marine animal responder to diagnose a sick seal or an Aquarium researcher working with population genetics to ensure a species survival, each program will immerse your students in real-world marine science careers.
 Choose a focus on cell function and anatomy with the Strandings/Veterinary Science option, or heredity and microscope use with Genetics/Survival, or combine both to create a full 90-minute marine science experience.

-Population Genetics and Species Survival
+Option 2: Population Genetics & Species Survival